-This overview of the artist Matthias Finucane consists of a biography researched by his descendant, Julia von Bertele, and a catalogue that aims to illustrate and provide information on all of his known works.
+This overview of the artist Matthias Finucane consists of a biography researched by his descendant, the late Julia von Bertele, and a catalogue, created by Dinah Bott of the Priaulx Library, that aims to illustrate and provide information on all of his known works.
 It is intended that the catalogue grow organically to reflect further information that comes to light about both his life and his artistic output; he resided for most of his working life in the Channel islands and produced here both portrait miniatures and prints.
 The Priaulx Library is pleased to host this unique project of great local interest.
 Contact a Librarian if you have any material to add or can help with any of the many questions that remain unsolved about Matthias' life.
 The images here reproduced are believed to be in the public domain unless expressly credited.

 DB/PM 1A Lady with a rose.
 1793.
 Private collection.
 Signed on front with monogram 'MF 1793'.

 DB/PM 1B Victoria and Albert Museum.
 Museum number P.31-1931.
 Portrait of an unknown lady, signed on the front Finucane and dated 1794.
 On ivory.
 Gilt metal frame with lock of hair attached to the back.
 54 mm x 38mm.
 Bought in 1931 from Miss Hannah Falcke.
 Image © Victoria and Albert Museum, London.
 DB/PM 1A Same as above.
 Identification confirmed by Katherine Coombs, Curator, Paintings, V&A. Portrait of a young woman.
 55 mm x 31 mm.
 On ivory.
 Signed on the front Finucane and dated 1794.

 DB/PM 2.
 Candie Museum, Guernsey.
 Young girl.
 Signed and dated on obverse 1794.
 Watercolour on ivory.
 60 mm.
 Verso plaited hair on cobalt blue background.